 No method is perfect, and moving average comes with its own set of disadvantages.
 Moving average:

-There are various methods of using Moving Averages in trading.
-This article focuses primarily on:
+There are various methods of using moving averages in trading.
+Below we focus primarily on:

 1. Using One Moving Average

 When one moving average is applied to the chart, then a buy signal is provided when the chart breaks the moving average from the bottom with the body of a candlestick.
 On the other hand, a sell signal is provided when the chart breaks the moving average from the top with the body of a candlestick.